rafaelclaycon/MedoDelirioBrasilia/README.md

 To build and run this project, you'll need:

-- A Mac running macOS 12 Monterey or newer;
+- A Mac running macOS 13 Ventura;
-- Xcode 13.4+;
+- Xcode 14.3;
-- iOS 15.0+ simulators installed.
+- iOS 15.0+ simulators installed (Xcode 14.3 comes with iOS 16.4, so you'll be fine).

 To test and fiddle with the Trends tab, you'll need: